Military victories against the odds: Battle of Agincourt

-Another battle often noted for being a victory against all odds was the Battle of Agincourt (1415), which saw a depleted English army, led by King Henry V and composed of 5,000 to 8,000 longbowmen, achieve victory over a superior French army of 15,000 to 30,000 cavalry and heavy infantry; the English were outnumbered, possibly by as much as five-to-one.
+Another battle often noted for being a victory against the odds was the Battle of Agincourt (1415) in the Hundred Years' war, which saw a depleted English army, led by Henry V and comprising 5,000 to 8,000 longbowmen, achieve victory over a superior French army of 15,000 to 30,000 cavalry and heavy infantry; the English were outnumbered, possibly by as much as five-to-one.
 The English achieved this unexpected victory through a combination of better tactics, favorable terrain, and the missile superiority of the longbow.
-Henry V personally led his troops into battle and participated in hand-to-hand combat.
+Henry personally led his troops into battle and participated in hand-to-hand combat.
 The English adopted a defensive stance, erecting wooden fortifications and raining down arrows on the advancing French army.

-When the English archers ran out of arrows, they dropped their bows and using hatchets, swords, and the mallets they had used to drive their wooden stakes in, counterattacked the now shaken, fatigued, and wounded French men-at-arms massed in front of them.
+When the English archers ran out of arrows, they dropped their bows and, using hatchets, swords, and the mallets they had used to drive their wooden stakes in, counterattacked the now shaken, fatigued, and wounded French men-at-arms massed in front of them.
 The French forces had sustained heavy losses, and were bogged down in the mud and encumbered in their heavy plate armor.
 The counter-attack from the English was a decisive blow, and the rest of the French army, having witnessed the slaughter, fled the field of battle.
-Henry V's victory at Agincourt, against a numerically superior French army, crippled France and started a new period in the war during which Henry V married the French princess Catherine of Valois, and their son, the future Henry VI, was made heir to the throne of France as well as of England.
-The battle saw the death of between 6,000 and 9,000 French troops, with comparatively few English losses.
+Henry V's victory at Agincourt, against a numerically superior French army, crippled France and started a new period in the war during which Henry married the French princess Catherine of Valois; their son, the future Henry VI, was made heir to the throne of France as well as of England.

+Early modern period

 Siege of Eger (1552)

 During the rise of the Ottoman Empire in 1552, the Ottomans extended their territory even further into Central Europe, including the Kingdom of Hungary.
 They had already conquered most of the Kingdom of Hungary, including its capital, Buda, and attempted to conquer the castle protecting the major North-Hungarian city of Eger.
 The unmaintained castle lacked defenses and held a mere 2,100–2,300 defenders, some of whom were untrained, women or peasants who had fled from attacks elsewhere in the Kingdom of Hungary.
 On the other hand, the Ottomans attacked with an army of 35,000–40,000 well-equipped men (although old data mentions 150,000–200,000 men) and several hundred artillery, outnumbering the Hungarians approximately 17 to 1.
 However, the Hungarians withstood the siege and repelled the assaults until the Ottomans retreated (within 39 days), due to heavy casualties, leaving the Hungarians victorious, with approximately only 500 deaths.